 Prepare against an ant attack

-It’s best to be prepared with ants – last summer, I used Defenders Natural Ant Killer from STV.
+It’s best to be prepared with ants – I’ve used Defenders Natural Ant Killer from STV with some success.

 Its active ingredient is diatomaceous earth, a talc-like silicaceous sedimentary rock, made up mostly of the fossilised remains of diatoms, a type of hard-shelled algae.